EPA preparing plan to help fix Jackson's water system

 “The people of Jackson, Mississippi, have lacked access to safe and reliable water for decades.
 After years of neglect, Jackson’s water system finally reached a breaking point this summer, leaving tens of thousands of people without any running water for weeks," Regan said.
 "These conditions are unacceptable in the United States of America.”

+In a Monday letter sent to city officials and obtained by the news station WLBT-TV, Kim and attorneys for DOJ's Environmental Enforcement Section said they were "prepared to file an action" against the city under the Safe Drinking Water Act, but hoped the matter could be resolved through an "enforceable agreement."
+The letter said that state and local officials "had not acted to protect public health."

-Regan said he wants to work with city officials to reach a “judicially enforceable agreement” that ensures Jackson can sustain its water system in the future.
+Regan said in a separate statement that he wants to work with the city to reach a “judicially enforceable agreement,” which would avoid a legal dispute.
 A Department of Justice spokesperson declined to specify what such an agreement could entail.
 The purpose of the meeting was to discuss how the federal government might protect public health in Jackson and address “longstanding environmental justice issues” facing the city, the spokesperson told The Associated Press.

+In a news release, Lumumba's office said city officials discussed “plans of the federal agencies to immediately engage in negotiations” with Jackson's leadership to address its water system needs.

 Most of Jackson's 150,000 residents lost running water for several days in late August and early September after heavy rainfall exacerbated problems in the city's main treatment plant.
 The EPA had already issued a notice in January that Jackson's system violates the federal Safe Drinking Water Act.
 Lumumba said coordination with the federal government represents the best path forward for the city to fix its water system.